StudioFuel/wp-paginate/readme.txt

 = How can I override the default pagination settings? =

-The `wp_paginate()` function takes one optional argument, in query string format, which allows you to override the global settings.
+The `wp_paginate()` and `wp_paginate_comments()` functions each takes one optional argument, in query string format, which allows you to override the global settings.
 The available options are:

 * title - The text to display before the pagination links
 * nextpage - The text to use for the next page link